How to choose a chandelier: Vinterior’s top styling tips

 Art Deco chandeliers are no exception.
 A stylish statement, these pieces feel as glamorous as antique Chandeliers but tend to feature modernist geometric forms—influenced by the bold, cubist shapes that Art Deco is famed for.

 Because this style of chandelier is often characterised by low hanging, large pendants, these pieces are again best suited to interiors with high ceilings and space to hang.

 Vintage essentially encompasses everything made less than 100 years ago, up to the contemporary turn.
-The vinterior collection includes a huge array of different styles from minimal mid-century modern chandeliers to beautiful bauhaus pieces.
+The Viterior collection includes a huge array of different styles from minimal mid-century modern chandeliers to beautiful Bauhaus pieces.

 Because of their range, vintage chandeliers can complement a whole range of different spaces but for the best results, make sure you choose a style that matches at least one or two other pieces in the room.